cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 ![POST & PUT Routes.png](../../static/img/tutorial/rest-api/POST__PUT_Routes.png)

-Our API is now given the ability to fetch data in a variety of ways, but it wouldn’t be complete if we didn’t make for some way to create and replace new and existing items.
+Our API is now given the ability to fetch data in a variety of ways, but it wouldn’t be complete if we weren't able to create and replace new and existing items.

 ### Creating a new bike